pykhaz/khcolors/README.md

 ## Introduction

 <!-- One to two paragraph statement about your product and what it does. -->
-The application helps choosing a colour name from `rich` or `CSS4` palettes.
-Presents a list of all the colours containing name given as a parameter.
+The application helps choosing a colour name from `rich` or `CSS4` palettes. `khcolors` when given name, presents a list of all the colours containing the name; user can choose an index of a particular colour.

-Sources for the colour names are `matplotlib.colors` and `rich.color.ANSI_COLOR_NAMES` thus the user can easily choose the appropriate colour shade, either working with `matplotlib`, or `rich`.
+Sources for the colour names are `matplotlib.colors` and `rich.color.ANSI_COLOR_NAMES`.
+Thus the user can easily choose the appropriate colour shade, either working with `matplotlib`, or `rich`.

-Searching for the colour name involved basic python data structures, lists and dictionaries, since datasets of all the colour names were considered small.
+Searching for the colour name involves basic python data structures, lists and dictionaries, since datasets of all the colour names were considered small.

 Since the application was designed as auxiliary tool, the command line interface was chosen, with minimalistic, though appealing, text formatting.
 Styling of the text was achieved mostly with the `rich` module; in one case ANSI codes were used.